IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 In this exercise we will learn how to apply authorization policies to further secure communication within the service mesh, workload to workload.
 In our example we will use [Kubernetes Service Accounts](https://v1-16.docs.kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) to perform the authorization.

+### Review the existing deployment

 When you create a pod, if you do not specify a service account, it is automatically assigned the `default` service account in the same namespace.
 You can check this for the `articles` service:

+#### STEP 1:  Get the full name of the articles pod from the resulting list:

 ```sh
 kubectl get pods
 ```

-Get the full name of the articles pod from the resulting list:
+Example output:

 ```sh
 NAME                        READY   STATUS    RESTARTS   AGE